dackst/nayuta/notes.md

 * gender issues
   * Nimeas should now always be female
   * Cory should now always be male
-  * remove the "Mrs." in front of the older female adults' names in things like dialogue boxes (none of the male adults have a "Mr.", "Master", or any other sort of generic English title or honorific)
   * the animals Mishy and Nora (the dog) are now referred to by those that know them using male and female pronouns, respectively, rather than being (almost) always genderless.

 * transfer/transport(er) gate/device -> "transfer gate" should now exclusively refer to the large physical gates you walk through, and "teleporter device" for the small pads on the ground